vanus-labs/vanus-connect/connectors/sink-mysql/README.md

 ## Introduction

 The MySQL Sink is a [Vanus Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the data part of the original event and delivers these extracted data to a MySQL database using JDBC.
-Before using this Sink, you will need to create a database and a table.

 For example, if the incoming CloudEvent looks like this: